VW Bug Ads

 1968

-VW Bug - Black and white 9 1/2" x 13" ad with a picture of what was once parts intended to be used in building VW Bug's but are now a compressed cube of scrap metal.
+VW Bug - Black and white 9 1/2" x 13" ad that tries to illustrate how devoted the inspectors are to quality in the VW assembly plants.
+There is a picture of what was once parts intended to be used in building VW Bug's but are now a compressed cube of scrap metal.
 The ad headline warns that "Every now and then a VW runs into a little trouble at the factory." and the text explains about the "bunch of hard-nosed inspectors who pull enough parts off the line every day to make the equivalent of 20 cars".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+It mentions tiny things that will cause a piece to be tossed and claims that "for the paint job alone, no less than 8 inspectors check every VW".

 December 8, 1967